The world's GREATEST desserts – how many British favourites made the list?

 Rahmah Hastuti/Shutterstock

 These Indonesian pancakes are among the country’s most popular snacks, instantly recognisable thanks to their vibrant green hue – the striking result of adding aromatic pandan leaves to the batter.
-This green batter is fried in a touch of margarine before being sprinkled with grated coconut and palm sugar and rolled up.
-They're often sold from street stalls, to be eaten on the go, or are plated up and cut into slices.
+This green mixture is fried in a touch of margarine, sprinkled with grated coconut and palm sugar, then rolled up.
+Dadar gulung are either sold from street stalls and eaten on the go, or plated up and cut into slices.

 <p>Pinkcandy/Shutterstock</p>